Picovoice/porcupine/README.md

 this._porcupineManager = await PorcupineManager.fromKeywords(["/path/to/keyword.ppn"], detectionCallback);
 ```

-Once you have instaiated a Porcupine manager, you can start audio capture and wake word detection by calling:
+Once you have instantiated a Porcupine manager, you can start audio capture and wake word detection by calling:

 ```javascript
 let didStart = this._porcupineManager.start();